MA and Master’s Publishing programmes

 MA Publishing Studies

-The part-time, distance learning course runs over two years and offers students the opportunity to benefit from the Centre’s excellent teaching alongside career and family commitments.
+The part-time, distance learning course runs over 32 months and offers students the opportunity to benefit from the Centre’s excellent teaching alongside career and family commitments.

 Looking for the best Publishing MA?

 Our industry-led publishing programmes provide you with the skills, knowledge and networks to kickstart your career in publishing, or to improve your current position.